RohitMacherla3/object-detection/README.md

 # Real-Time Object Detection System

-This Project aims to utilize the object detection technique to identify the number of objects passing through a pre-determined path real-time using the webcam as well as pre-recorded video.
+This Project aims to utilize the object detection technique to identify the number of objects passing through a pre-determined path in real-time using the webcam as well as pre-recorded video.
 It employs a pre-trained YOLO model for object detection.

 # Project 1 - Car Counter
 Demo Video - [https://drive.google.com/file/d/1dZgnv1QmD3KzyZmRH3UUiTQPMIGCWf_n/view?usp=sharing